AllanM007/site-uptime-alerts/README.md

 ## SiteUptime
-- This project's goal is to track uptime for systems
+- This project's goal is to track downtime for systems